Papaya Bunchy Top Disease: Environment

 Papaya Bunchy Top Disease is found only in tropical areas within the Americas.
 It is vectored by two species of leafhopper, Empoasca papayae Oman (Sein) and Empoasca stevensi Young.
 The species that vector the disease is dependent on the geographical location.
 E. papayae is most commonly associated with vectoring the disease because of its wide distribution throughout the American tropics.
 E. stevensi has a smaller distribution and is mostly attributed to cases in Trinidad.

 Management

 Tolerant papaya cultivars to Bunchy Top Disease have been found and bred to help stop the spread of disease.
 This is the most practical method of disease management but production of these cultivars is limited to areas with a low disease pressure.
 Use of clean propagation material and quick removal of diseased trees are also important to prevent spread.
-Use of Insecticides has also been proven affective to limit leafhopper vectors.
+Use of Insecticides has also been proven effective to limit leafhopper vectors.
 The application of antibiotics, such as chlortetracycline or tetracycline hydrochloride, into the soil around infected plants has shown some success in treating Papaya Bunchy Top Disease but has yet to become commercially available.